 WIW’s 2017 partnership with GableStage and Shakespeare’s “The Tempest” reduced the play to fifty-minutes, each of the seven actors serving as a moderator to link absent scenes from their character’s perspective.
 Through hilarious and oftentimes sober action the adaptation examined the issues of climate change and consumerism as the bedraggled, shipwrecked party attempted to survive on Prospero’s “magical” island without the aid of social media and technology.
 As was hoped, they and their audiences found magic of a more compelling kind.

 A powerful work featuring a forum-styled theatre experience for audiences bringing together high school students, professional performers, educators, parents, law enforcement and civic leaders together to engage in an updated version of Shakespeare's classic tale, Romeo & Juliet, while addressing gun violence, parental control, and drug abuse.
 What if Works is currently working on interstate collaborations with high schools and colleges in Chicago, Denver, Washington and New York in which the Miami Latino Capulet family will meet the Montague hosting city Montagues.
 Look out for more information as this project develops in the future.

 TAMING OF THE SHREW

-In 2015 What if Works began a partnership with award-winning GableStage producing four of its annual Shakespeare schools tours with alumni actors from Florida International University.
-Its first tour, Julius Caesar presented a thrilling, technology-driven concept exposing the world of contemporary warfare.
+What if Works began its partnership with award-winning Equity company, GableStage in 2015 and has already produced five of its annual Shakespeare school’s tours casting alumni actors from Florida International University’s Department of Theatre.
+Its first tour, Julius Caesar presented a thrilling, techno-driven concept exposing the world of contemporary warfare.
 Prompted by the historic graduation of two female rangers from West Point, Cassius became Cassia giving rise to many questions about female leadership in the army.